Protective gear in national stockpile is nearly depleted, DHS officials say

 “The stockpile was designed to respond to handful of cities.
 It was never built or designed to fight a 50-state pandemic,” said a DHS official, who spoke on the condition of anonymity because the official was not authorized to speak publicly about the stockpile.
 “This is not only a U.S. government problem.
 The supply chain for PPE worldwide has broken down, and there is a lot of price gouging happening.”

-President Donald Trump said during Tuesday’s White House briefing that the administration has nearly 10,000 ventilators on reserve and that authorities are ready to deploy the lifesaving equipment rapidly to coronavirus hotspots in coming weeks.
+President Donald Trump said during Tuesday’s White House briefing that the administration has nearly 10,000 ventilators on reserve and that authorities are ready to deploy the lifesaving equipment rapidly to coronavirus hot spots in coming weeks.
 He also said that large amounts of PPE were being shipped directly from manufacturers to hospitals.
 But the DHS officials said the stockpile has not been able to handle the load.

 Hospitals and states face a real risk of running out of supplies, one of the officials said.
 “If you can’t protect the people taking care of us, it gets ugly.”